Fairyland: A Memoir of My Father, by Alysia Abbott

 Ours was a defiantly motherless world.
 Sometimes we were like Huck and Jim, beyond law, beyond rules, eating with our hands.
 We were unkempt but happy, with Dad affectionately calling me his “Wild Child.”
 Other times, we were like Tatum and Ryan O’Neal in Paper Moon, a traveling father-daughter act pulling schemes, subsisting on our charm, and always sticking together.

-There’s a certain appeal in the pluck of Abbot’s stance, but Fairyland has a weightier story to tell.
+There’s an appealing pluck in Abbott’s stance, but Fairyland has a weightier story to tell.
 The memoir moves beyond the father-daughter experience to the onset of the AIDS epidemic that overtook San Francisco in the late seventies and eighties.
 For children of gay parents, the epidemic added a tragic turn to an already-confusing identity:

 I don’t ‘have’ AIDS yet and am supposed to get on drugs that will fight the advance of the virus soon.
 Realistically I could stay fairly healthy for another five to ten years — or one or two…So please don’t get so upset you hyperventilate my dear.
 No need for that.
 But I want to be honest with you about how things are & not “in denial” ignoring reality and pretending things are always perfect if they’re not.

-I lived in San Francisco during the seventies and eighties, and Abbott’s portrayal is spot on.
+I lived in San Francisco during the seventies and eighties, and Abbott’s portrayal brought that time back.
 The punk clothing stores, the head shops, the runaways who sat in front of boarded-up storefronts on Haight Street begging for change.
 The Summer of Love was gone by then and a darker current had taken its place.
 As the San Francisco Chronicle noted, Abbott, “beautifully remembers the innocence of the age between the disappearance of the Beats and the onset of AIDS.”